VivekRajGupta345/Spelly-The-Personal-Spelling-Checker/README.md

 1)pickle(for storing the trained Trie data structure)
 2)bz2 (for compression of Trie Data structure)
 3)time
+4) auto-py-to-exe (For converting python program to a desktop app that uses console)

 # Development tools:
 1)Spyder4 Ide